We’ve Got a New Mobile App

 Understanding dispute resolution

 How does dispute resolution work?
-When an issuer needs to request additional information about a transaction and/or return a transaction to Bank of Hawaii, payment card companies have dispute resolution processes which provide their members the means to correct errors and resolve disputed transactions.
+When an issuer needs to request additional information about a transaction and/or return a transaction, payment card companies have dispute resolution processes which provide their members the means to correct errors and resolve disputed transactions.

 What is a chargeback?
 A chargeback is a dispute of a purchase that has already been charged to a customer’s account that can result in a return of funds.
 As a merchant, in order to respond to chargebacks in a timely manner, we recommend using our dispute management tool located in your businesstrack.com portal.